CMIP-REF/rfcs/text/0001-package-structure.md

 # Summary
 [summary]: #summary

-This RFC proposes a standard package structure for REF packages.
+This RFC proposes how we should structure the git repository to enable the rapid development of the project while it is immature.
+The core of the project will have some reuse outside of the REF frontend so it should be publishable as a separate package.
-The goal is to make it easier for developers to find and understand the contents of a REF package.
+The goal is to make it easier for users to extend the project with new metrics providers.

 # Motivation
 [motivation]: #motivation